 Peter A. Clemens has been Senior Vice President, Chief Financial Officer and Secretary since April 2004.
 Mr. Clemens was our Vice President, Chief Financial Officer and Secretary from February 1998 to March 2004 and a member of our Board of Directors from June, 1998 to August, 2004.
 Mr. Clemens is a Certified Public Accountant and earned a Bachelor of Business Administration degree from the University of Notre Dame and a Masters of Business Administration from Indiana University.
-Age 58.
+Age 59.

-Albert W. Brzeczko, Ph.D., has been Vice President, Technical Affairs since February 2009.
-From 1999 through January, 2009, Dr. Brzeczko was Vice President, Global Pharma New Product Development and Pharma Technologies for International Specialty Products, Inc., a contract services group specializing in the development of technologies for the bioenhancement of poorly soluble drugs.
+Albert W. Brzeczko, Ph.D., has been Vice President, Technical Affairs of Acura Pharmaceutical Technologies, Inc. since February 2009.
+From 1999 through 2009, Dr. Brzeczko was Vice President, Global Pharma New Product Development and Pharma Technologies for International Specialty Products, Inc., a contract services group specializing in the development of technologies for the bioenhancement of poorly soluble drugs.
 Prior to 1999, Dr. Brzeczko held various positions of increasing responsibility in pharmaceutical product development with UPM Pharmaceuticals, Banner Pharmacaps, Mylan Laboratories, and DuPont Merck.
 Dr. Brzeczko received a Bachelor of Science degree in biochemistry and a Ph.D. in pharmaceutical sciences from the University of Maryland.
-Age 54.
+Age 55.

-Robert A. Seiser has been Vice President, Corporate Controller and Treasurer since April 2004.
-Mr. Seiser joined us in March 1998 as our Corporate Controller and Treasurer.
+Robert A. Seiser has been a Vice President, Treasurer and Corporate Controller since April 2004.
+Mr. Seiser joined us in March 1998 as our Treasurer and Corporate Controller.
 Mr. Seiser is a Certified Public Accountant and earned a Bachelor of Business Administration degree from Loyola University of Chicago.
-Age 47.
+Age 48.

-James F. Emigh has been Vice President of Marketing and Administration since April 2004.
-Mr. Emigh joined us in May, 1998, serving first as our Executive Director of Customer Relations, then as Vice President of Operations, and from December 2002 to March 2004 as our Vice President of Sales and Marketing.
+James F. Emigh has been Vice President of Corporate Development since October 2011.
+From April 2004 to October 2011, Mr. Emigh was our Vice President of Marketing and Administration.
+Prior to such time, Mr. Emigh was our Vice President of Sales and Marketing.
+Mr. Emigh joined us in May, 1998, serving first as Executive Director of Customer Relations and then as Vice President of Operations.
 Mr. Emigh holds a Bachelor of Pharmacy degree from Washington State University and a Masters of Business Administration from George Mason University.
-Age 55.
+Age 56.